-Verification

-Furthermore, NRW.BANK follows the recommendation of the GBP of including an external verification by having its Non-Financial Disclosure (NFD) reviewed by an external auditor.
-The NRW.BANK Green Bond Programme is part of its NFD.

-PART II: SUSTAINABILITY QUALITY OF THE GREEN BOND ASSET POOL

-Evaluation of the assets

-A. Wind energy

-Share of Use of Proceeds: € 105,720,000 (21.14% of the total credit amount)

-As a Use of Proceeds category, wind energy has a significant contribution to SDG 7 "Affordable and Clean Energy" and SDG 13 "Climate Action".
+PART II: SUSTAINABILITY QUALITY OF THE GREEN BOND ASSET POOL Evaluation of the assets A. Wind energy Share of Use of Proceeds: € 77,340,000 (15.47% % of the total credit amount) As a Use of Proceeds category, wind energy has a significant contribution to SDG 7 "Affordable and Clean Energy" and SDG 13 "Climate Action".
 Additionally, when considering the deeper ESG management, wind energy can be associated to other SDGs.

-The table below presents the findings of an ISS-oekom assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+The table below presents the findings of an ISS ESG assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+ASSESSMENT AGAINST ISS ESG KPI ASSOCIATION WITH THE SDGS Site selection None of the assets are located in key biodiversity areas (Ramsar sites, IUCN protected areas I-IV).

+100% of the assets underwent an environmental impact assessment ✓ at the planning stage in line with the Bundesimmissionsschutzgesetz legislation.

+Community dialogue 100% of the assets feature community dialogue as an integral part of the planning process (sound information of communities, community advisory panels and committees, surveys and dialogue platforms, grievance mechanisms and compensation schemes).

+Environmental aspects of construction and operation 100% of the assets meet high environmental standards during the construction phase (e.g. noise mitigation, minimisation of environmental impact during construction work).

-Over 90% of the loans' volume provide for measures to protect habitat and wildlife during operation of the power plant (e.g. measures to protect birds and bats).
+100% of the assets provide for measures to protect habitat and wildlife during operation of the power plant (e.g. measures to protect birds and bats).

-Working conditions during construction and maintenance work

-100% of the projects are located in Germany, which provides for high labour and health and safety standards for construction and maintenance work (e.g. ILO core conventions).
+Working conditions during construction and maintenance work 100% of the assets are located in Germany, which provides for high ✓ labour and health and safety standards for construction and maintenance work (e.g. ILO core conventions).

-A controversy assessment on the included projects did not reveal any controversial activities or practices that could be attributed to NRW.BANK.

-B. Solar energy (roof-top mounted solar panels)

-Share of Use of Proceeds: € 4,734,000 (0.95% of the total credit amount)

-As a Use of Proceeds category, roof-top mounted solar panels have a significant contribution to SDG 7 "Affordable and Clean Energy" and SDG 13 "Climate Action".
+Controversy assessment A controversy assessment on the included assets did not reveal any controversial activities or practices that could be attributed to NRW.BANK.
+B. Solar energy (roof-top mounted solar panels) Share of Use of Proceeds: € 4,278,000 (0.86% % of the total credit amount) As a Use of Proceeds category, solar panels have a significant contribution to SDG 7 "Affordable and Clean Energy" and SDG 13 "Climate Action".
 Additionally, when considering the deeper ESG management, solar power can be associated to other SDGs.

-The table below presents the findings of an ISS-oekom assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+The table below presents the findings of an ISS ESG assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+ASSESSMENT AGAINST ISS ESG KPI ASSOCIATION WITH THE SDGS Site selection None of the assets are located in key biodiversity areas (Ramsar sites, IUCN protected areas I-IV).

+Supply chain standards No information is available on high labour and health and safety standards in the supply chain of the deployed solar modules (e.g. ILO core conventions).

+Environmental aspects of construction and operation No information is available on assets that feature a conversion efficiency of at least 15%.

+No information is available on assets that provide for high environmental standards regarding takeback and recycling of solar modules at end-of-life stage (e.g. in line with WEEE requirements).

-No information is available on projects that provide for high standards regarding the reduction or elimination of toxic substances within solar panels (e.g. in line with RoHS requirements or other relevant standards).
+No information is available on assets that provide for high standards regarding the reduction or elimination of toxic substances within solar panels (e.g. in line with RoHS requirements or other relevant standards).

-Working conditions during construction and maintenance work

-100% of the projects are located in Germany, which provides for high labour and health and safety standards for construction and maintenance work (e.g. ILO core conventions).
+Working conditions during construction and maintenance work 100% of the assets are located in Germany, which provides for high labour and health and safety standards for construction and maintenance work (e.g. ILO core conventions).